kuzfix/LightSoakFW-STM/README.md

 - ***disablecurrent*** - Disconnects the current measurement circuitry on a specific channel/s.

+!!!Warning!!!: If the operating point voltage is set higher than is the voltage of the solar cell under test, the MOSFET body diode may start conducting.
+Make sure to also lower the operating point voltage!

 Example 1: *disablecurrent* Disable current measurement circuitry on all channels.

 Example 2: *disablecurrent -c 3* Disable current measurement circuitry on channel 3.